evalysfun/.github/profile/ARCIUM_INTEGRATION_GUIDE.md

 ### 3. evalys-arcium-gMPC

-**Python FastAPI service** that bridges Evalys to Arcium gMPC for encrypted intent processing and advanced confidential analytics.
+**Python FastAPI bridge service** that bridges Evalys to Arcium gMPC for encrypted intent processing and advanced confidential analytics.

 **Location**: `evalys-arcium-gMPC/`

+**Important**: This is the **bridge service** (Python/FastAPI) that runs on port 8011.
+It communicates with the unified `evalys-arcium-gmpc-mxe` MXE (Solana program) to perform encrypted computations.

 **API Endpoints**:
 - `POST /api/v1/gmpc/plan` - Get confidential execution plan from encrypted intent